 If it is difficult for you to attend in person you can ask the court to appear by telephone.
 You should request this using the Telephone/Video link attendance request form which can be eFiled.
 See r.25.11 FCCR 2001 for more information.
 If your request to attend by telephone is not confirmed you should follow up by email.

 $865 (or $290 if you are eligible for a reduced fee.
 To see if you are eligible go to Guidelines for fee reduction).

-The filing fee is payable at the time of filing the application using a mastercard or visa card via the Commonwealth Courts Portal.
+The filing fee is payable at the time of filing the application using a Mastercard or Visa credit/debit card via the Commonwealth Courts Portal.

 If you are filing a sole application only the applicant needs to be eligible for the reduced fee.
 If you are filing a joint application both parties must be eligible for the reduced fee - if only one party is eligible the full fee applies.